 Option 1: Do a tour – If you are planning on visiting Mount Bromo with a tour, we’ll make it easy for you.
 You can easily do a Mount Bromo tour from several places such as Malang, Yogyakarta, Surabaya and Probolinggo.
 We did not do a tour so sadly cannot advise you further, but with the many tours available I am sure Google will be able to help you out!

 Option 2: Take Public Transport – Don’t want to do a tour?
 Good, keep reading, the rest of the article is mainly written for the adventurers like you!
 You will probably come from either the Eastern or Western side of Bromo, in both cases I would recommend booking a train to Probolinggo.
 From Probolinggo make your way to the bus station.
-You can easily do this by taking a yellow bemo (mini bus) to the bus station.
+You can easily do this by taking a yellow bemo (mini bus) to the bus station or decide to spend the night in Probolinggo.
 From the bus station there will be mini vans going to Cemoro Lawang.
 These mini buses wait till they are full, unless you are willing to pay more, and will drive you and your fellow passengers up to Cemoro Lawang!

 Accommodation in Probolinggo and Cemoro Lawang